Definition: Cirrhosis is a chronic liver disease often associated with alcoholism.

 Some families may have more risk of this type of cirrhosis than others.

-Two types of hepatitis, hepatitis B or hepatitis C, cause 25-75% of these cases.
+Two types of hepatitis, hepatitis B and hepatitis C, cause 25-75% of these cases.
 Large areas of scar tissue are mixed with large areas of healing nodules.

-Biliary cirrhosis: when the small tubes that help digest food are blocked, your body mistakenly attacks itself and reacts against these bile ducts.
+Biliary cirrhosis: when the tiny tubes that help digest food are blocked, your body mistakenly attacks itself and reacts against these bile ducts.

 Gallstones often block the tubes and cause this type of cirrhosis.
 The disease usually affects women aged 35-60 years.

 Heart cirrhosis: the heart is a pump that drives blood throughout the body.
-When the heart does not pump well, the blood “backs up” in the liver.
+The blood “backs up” in the liver when the heart does not pump well.

 This congestion causes liver damage.
 It can become bloated and painful.
 Later it becomes hard and less painful.